codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/simple-projects/library.md

 With the C# project at hand and configuration file ready, we can convert the project.

-In order to covert **SimpleLibrary** project we run CMD and navigate to the directory with translator binary:
+In order to convert **SimpleLibrary** project we run CMD and navigate to the directory with translator binary:

 ```cmd
 >cd C:\CodePorting.Translator_Cs2Cpp\bin\translator